yohn-dezmon/lending-club-loan-pipeline/README.md

 To explore the dataset I observed various features.
 To begin I started by printing the columns in both the data dictionary and the dataset itself, and by reading the meaning of each of the 145 columns.
-From there I observed the shape of the data dictionary and the dataset, and found that there were several columns present in the data dictionary
+From there I observed the shape of the data dictionary and the dataset, and found that there were several columns present in the data dictionary that were not present in the loan.csv dataset.

 One of my first observations was that the id and member_id columns were null.
 I was initially planning to normalize the dataset into a relational model within a relational database like